 4. Arthritis, rheumatism, back & muscle aches

 Apply a warm wash cloth to the affected area for a few minutes to open pores.
-Then massage a few drops of oil into skin for at least a minute.
+Then massage a few drops of eucalyptus oil on skin for at least a minute.
 For sensitive skin, dilute the eucalyptus oil in an equal part of a carrier oil, like grape seed, almond or jojoba.

 5. Head lice